MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sharing-and-permissions/access-denied-due-to-org-policies.md

 > This feature is not available for Microsoft 365 Government, Microsoft 365 operated by 21Vianet, or Microsoft 365 Germany.

 If you are an administrator, and you have locked yourself out of SharePoint and OneDrive because of a location-based policy, follow these steps to unlock the tenant:

-1. Click the "Run Tests" button below which will populate the diagnostic in the M365 Admin Center.
+1. Select **Run Tests** below, which will populate the diagnostic in the Microsoft 365 Admin Center.

 > [!div class="nextstepaction"]
 > [Run Tests: Access Denied due to Network Location](http://aka.ms/AccessDeniedDuetoNetworkLocation)